-Transport and infrastructure in GuatemalaOur listing of the primary kinds of transport compares the infrastructure of Guatemala with the average of all countries in America.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in GuatemalaOur listing of the primary types of transport compares the infrastructure of Guatemala with the average of all countries in America.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 › Airports in Guatemala

 Road trafficThe network of roads and highways has a total length of 17,440 km.
 For each of the country's 17.11 million inhabitants, this corresponds to 1.02 meters.
 This puts Guatemala in 200th place in the global ranking.
 However, the country's size and population density of around 157 inhabitants per km² must also be taken into account.
 Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 With an average of 2709 traffic fatalities per year (2013 - 2019), road traffic in Guatemala is considered rather mixed.
 This corresponds to 16.8 accident fatalities per 100,000 inhabitants per year.
 By comparison, this figure is 12.3 in the USA and 17.0 worldwide.